 The House that Roger Built... but not for baseball

 Le Stade Olympique, or more properly, le Stade du parc olympique de Montréal was the home of the Montreal Expos from 1977 until the team's move to Washington, DC after the 2004 season.
-The stadium had been purpose-built for the 1976 Summer Olympic Games, based on a futuristic design by French architect Roger Taillibert (born in 1926), whose only other project at the time, aside from designing a couple of competition swimming pools, was supervising the modernization of the Parc-des-Princes, Paris' football stadium.
+The stadium had been purpose-built for the 1976 Summer Olympic Games, based on a futuristic design by French architect Roger Taillibert (1926-2019), whose only other project at the time, aside from designing a couple of competition swimming pools, was supervising the modernization of the Parc-des-Princes, Paris' football stadium.
 The stadium that he designed is part of a complex that also included a velodrome (later turned into an indoor zoological and ecological park known as le Biodome) and an Olympic-size swimming pool.
 It included an enormous amount of underground parking, and a metro line with the Pie-IX station directly underneath the stadium's atrium.
 Next to the stadium was the city's world-famous Biological Gardens, and a block away was the athletes' village, a group of triangular-shaped high-rise buildings that was turned into a housing complex after the 1976 Games.

 The design of the Stade Olympique's exterior was both futuristic and untested.
 The stadium consisted of a large circular bowl flanked by a huge mast in the shape of a tower leaning at a 45 degree angle over the bowl's opening.
 The top floors of the tower consisted in a large hangar to house a huge Kevlar tarpaulin that could be lowered along 26 steel cables to cover the bowl's opening in inclement weather.
 The lower floors of the tower were used for office space, while at the top there was an observation deck with a superb view of downtown Montreal, the Saint-Lawrence River and the distant Laurentian Mountains.
 The velodrome and swimming pool were wedged partly underneath the base of the mast on two sides of the bowl.